- Council as a statutory body

-The South African Council for Social Service Professions (SACSSP) is first and foremost a statutory body i.e. instituted by Law (a “creature of Statute”).
-The specific Act, or statute, sets the guidelines within which Council and its professional boards can and must function and these guidelines are determined by Parliament.
+The South African Council for Social Service Professions (SACSSP) is first and foremost a statutory body i.e. instituted by law (a “creature of Statute”).
+The specific Act, or statute, sets the guidelines within which Council and its professional boards can and must function, as determined by Parliament.
 Council and its Professional Boards derive their authority and the foundation of its policy from the dictates of the Legislator (Parliament).
-In legal terms, Council is the juristic person, with the Professional Boards the juristic person’s delegates.[1]
+In legal terms, Council is the juristic person established in terms of section 2(1) of the Social Service Professions Act 110 of 1978, with the Professional Boards as the juristic person’s delegates1.

-The SACSSP is an autonomous body, which means it is independent, free from all other institutions.
-Within the framework of the Act, Council and its Professional Boards are solely responsible for the execution of its statutory mandate and its own resolutions and the execution thereof.
-The SACSSP, like some similar statutory professional bodies in South Africa, receives no financial assistance[1] whatsoever from the State for the execution of its mandate[2].
+The SACSSP is an autonomous body, which means it is independent, free from all other institutions as to ensure that professions are regulated by those who practice the professions themselves and entrusted with this responsibility.
+Under the provisions of the Act, Council and the Professional Boards are solely responsible for the execution of their statutory mandates and own resolutions and the execution thereof. .

-The SACSSP, in conjunction with the Professional Board for Social Work and the Professional Board for Child and Youth Care Work, derives its statutory mandate from the provisions of the Social Service Professions Act 110 of 1978 that confers upon it the powers to regulate the social service professions of social work and child and youth care work, at a professional and auxiliary level, in the country in aspects pertaining to registration; education and training; professional conduct and ethical behaviour; ensuring continuing professional development; and fostering compliance with professional standards.
+The SACSSP, in conjunction with the Professional Board for Social Work and the Professional Board for Child and Youth Care Work, derives its regulatory mandate from the provisions of the Social Service Professions Act 110 of 1978 that confers upon it the powers and functions to regulate the social service professions of social work and child and youth care work, at a professional and auxiliary level, in the country in aspects pertaining to registration (entry to the professions); education and training (qualifications); professional conduct and ethical behaviour; ensuring continuing professional development; and fostering compliance with professional standards.

-In order to safeguard the public and indirectly the professions, registration with the SACSSP in terms of the Act is a prerequisite before practicing social work and child and youth care work.
-Registration is mandatory for social workers, social auxiliary workers, student social workers, student social auxiliary workers, child and youth care workers, auxiliary child and youth care workers, student child and youth care workers, and student auxiliary child and youth care workers.
+To safeguard the public and the integrity of the professions, registration with the SACSSP in terms of the Act is a prerequisite before practicing social work and child and youth care work.
+No person may use the title of social worker, social auxiliary worker, child and youth care worker, and/or auxiliary child and youth care workers or practice as such, without being registered with the SACSSP.

-Section 3 sets out 17 very clear and specifics objects (purpose and mandate) of Council, which establishes the principle that Council and the Professional Boards have the authority over all matters related the professions falling under its auspices (self-regulation of the professions, without undue interference by persons outside of the professions) as a statutory body.
+The Act clearly defines the purpose (objects) and powers of Council under sections 3 and 4 and the purpose (objects) and powers of the Professional Boards under sections 14B and 14C, which confer the authority over all matters related the regulation of professions falling under its auspices (self-regulation of the professions, without undue interference by persons outside of the professions) as a statutory body.

 The 5thCouncil and its Professional Boards agreed that the following vision, mission, values and value proposition will guide it over the next five years.